ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 In this tutorial, you will be writing queries to filter, sort and join with other data sets and produce new data sets.

-1. Create a new Ballerina project
+1. Creating a new Ballerina project
-2. Define the Covid dataset to be processed
+2. Defining the Covid dataset to be processed
-3. Find all countries which have more than 10,000,000 Covid cases
+3. Finding all countries which have more than 10,000,000 Covid cases
-4. Find the top three countries by the number of reported Covid cases
+4. Finding the top three countries by the number of reported Covid cases
-5. Join the table with an array to find the number of recovered patients of three random countries
+5. Joining the table with an array to find the number of recovered patients of three random countries
-6. Find any discrepancies in reported Covid dataset while maintaining intermediate states
+6. Finding any discrepancies in reported Covid dataset while maintaining intermediate states

 ## Prerequisite